Pharmacy Technician Career Diploma

 Why Become a Pharmacy Technician?

-With over 420,000 pharmacy technician jobs in the United States, and a faster-than-average job growth rate, now is a great time to consider a career as a pharmacy technician.
-Take the first step by learning the skills used by pharmacy technicians — like pharmaceutical dispensing, label preparation, and pharmacy software management — with our Pharmacy Technician Professional program.
-In 2018, the average annual pharmacy technician salary was $32,700.¹
+With over 422,000 pharmacy technician jobs in the United States, and a 4% job growth rate¹, now is a great time to consider a career as a pharmacy technician.
+Take the first step by learning the skills used by pharmacy technicians — like pharmaceutical dispensing, label preparation, and pharmacy software management — with our Pharmacy Technician program.
+In 2020, the average annual pharmacy technician salary was $35,100.¹

 Work Experience Option

 Upon completion of your Pharmacy Technician program, the self-arranged Work Experience Option allows you to seek out and gain experience as a pharmacy technician with an employer near you.
 Though this is not required for program completion, this optional exercise allows you to gain practical, hands-on experience in a real-world work environment.
-Interested in a Pharmacy Techncian externship with CVS/pharmacy or Walgreens?
-Consider our Pharmacy Technician Professional program with an opportunity to learn from two of the biggest pharmacies in the country.
+Interested in a Pharmacy Technician externship with CVS/pharmacy or Walgreens?
+Consider our Pharmacy Technician program with an opportunity to learn from two of the biggest pharmacies in the country.

 What Can You Do with Your Diploma in the Pharmaceutical Industry?

-If you’re interested in pursuing a career in the Pharmaceutical Industry, earning your Pharmacy Technician Professional Diploma can help you take this first steps toward a rewarding job within a variety of work environments.
+If you’re interested in pursuing a career in the Pharmaceutical Industry, earning your Pharmacy Technician Career Diploma can help you take this first steps toward a rewarding job within a variety of work environments.
 While many Pharmacy Technicians find work in the retail side of the industry, trained and licensed Pharmacy Techs can also get jobs in a variety of environments.
 Becoming a Pharmacy Technician also offers the option of working in hospital pharmacies, compounding pharmacies, mail-order pharmacies, and in Nursing or Assisted Living centers.
-While some positions may require additional training, a Pharmacy Technician Professional diploma can help you acquire the fundamental skills to begin on your path toward a job in the pharmaceutical industry!
+While some positions may require additional training, a Pharmacy Technician Career Diploma can help you acquire the fundamental skills to begin on your path toward a job in the pharmaceutical industry!

 IMPORTANT STATE REQUIREMENTS: Be sure to check here for the requirements in your state.